MoarVM/MoarVM/docs/arg-passing.markdown

     const_i64 r2, 0
     L1:

-The hanlding of named arguments is similar, with both required and optional variants of the ops.
+The handling of named arguments is similar, with both required and optional variants of the ops.